boscoc/kipos2020/readme.md

 For more information on the task, see also the guidelines available in this repository, and the [web page](http://www.di.unito.it/~tutreeb/kipos-evalita2020/index.html) of KIPOS.

-You can also join our Google group at [kipos-evalita2020@googlegroups.com](https://groups.google.com/forum/#!forum/kipos-evalita2020).
+You can also join our googlegroup at [kipos-evalita2020@googlegroups.com](https://groups.google.com/forum/#!forum/kipos-evalita2020).
-For any question or problem, please start a topic on our googlegroup mailing list.
+For any question or problem, please start a topic on this mailing list.